Eeems-Org/remarkable.guide/src/devel/language/c++/qt.rst

 ====

 - The full Qt Framework is not available.
-- Not compatible with the Qt framework that can be installed through toltec.
+- Not compatible with the Qt framework that can be installed through :doc:`../../../guide/software/toltec`.
 - Can have a larger memory footprint than other frameworks.

 External Links